New Jersey Chamber of Commerce

 Governor | Senior Staff | Cabinet

-The NJ Chamber of Commerce’s Government Relations team represents all-sized companies when advocating for pro-business and economic growth policies designed to make New Jersey a favorable place to operate companies that can provides jobs and create economic opportunities for employees.
+The NJ Chamber of Commerce’s Government Relations team represents all-sized companies when advocating for pro-business and economic growth policies designed to make New Jersey a favorable place to operate companies that can provide jobs and create economic opportunities for employees.

 The chamber staff meets regularly with policymakers from the Governor's Office and various state agencies, members of the state Assembly and Senate and their staffs, as well as local and county officials who develop and enact countless laws and regulations impacting employers and employees.